 When a data-register scan is selected, the TAP controller must pass through the Capture-DR state.
-In the Capture-DR state, the selected-data register may capture a data value as specified by the current instruction.
+In the Capture-DR state, the selected data register can capture a data value as specified by the current instruction.
 Such capture operations occur on the rising edge of TCK, upon which the TAP controller exits the Capture-DR state.